-By default, every Reach has the same name, and the first thing we will do is renaming them so it is easier to distinguish base and rover in the field.
+By default, every Reach RS2has the same name, and the first thing we will do is renaming them so it is easier to distinguish base and rover in the field.

 There is an easy way to understand which unit you are connected to.
 Just open the menu and tap the lamp-shaped button.
-All LEDs will blink simultaneously.
+Power Button LED will start to blink.

-Connect to Reach M2 you want to use as a base
+Connect to Reach RS2 you want to use as a base

-Do the same with the second Reach M2.
+Do the same with the second Reach RS2.
 However, use reach-rover name instead of reach-base.

 Setting up base station¶